jleary/Linux-Fake-Background-Webcam/TENSORFLOW.md

     go get github.com/bazelbuild/bazelisk

+Add the ``GOPATH`` to your path.

+If `which bazel` does not return a path, create a bazel soft link

+    ln -s $GOPATH/bin/bazelisk $GOPATH/bin/bazel

 Basically Tensorflow require Bazel as the build system.
 There are multiple versions of Bazel which are not compatible to each other.
 The easiest way to launch Bazel is to use Bazelisk.